K-Shirisha/INTERACTIVE-QUIZ/README.md

 *MENTOR*:NEELA SANTOSH

-A dynamic and interactive quiz application developed as part of CODTECH Internship Task 1.
-Built using HTML, CSS, and JavaScript, this app allows users to answer multiple-choice questions and receive instant feedback.
-Features include scoring, real-time feedback, and dynamic question loading.
+📚 JavaScript Quiz Application
+📝 Project Description:

+This is a dynamic quiz application built using HTML, CSS, and JavaScript as part of the CODTECH internship.
+The goal of this project is to allow users to interact with a series of quiz questions, receive instant feedback on their answers, and get their final score displayed at the end.

+💡 Features:

+  -✅ Interactive user interface for answering questions

+  -🧠 Real-time feedback after each question

+  -📊 Automatic scoring system

+  -🔁 Dynamically loaded questions

+  -📱 Responsive design for mobile and desktop

+  🛠 Technologies Used:

+  -HTML5

+  -CSS3

+  -JavaScript

 #OUTPUT